 Pay-per-click advertising can be a game-changer for small businesses.
 But if you want to get the best results, you need to be strategic in your approach to developing search advertising campaigns.
 This all starts with knowing the right best practices for improving return on investment (ROI), but improving PPC ROI is no easy task.

 You need to go beyond just setting up and creating campaigns.
-Even the most experienced Google AdWords managers are constantly looking for new ways to improve their return rates.
+Even the most experienced Google Ads managers are constantly looking for new ways to improve their return rates.

 1. To start boosting PPC ROI, look at your account structure.